List of programs broadcast by MTV

-MTV is an American cable television channel which was the first television channel dedicated to music, music industry and history in the United States upon its founding in 1981.
-MTV Networks has since produced various original television shows, many of which concern genres unrelated to music.
-This is an incomplete list of MTV shows that have aired.
+MTV is an American cable television channel, founded in 1981.
+The network was originally dedicated to music, the music industry and music history.
+The organization, MTV Networks, has since produced and/or distributed many television shows, most of which are of genres unrelated to music.
+This is a list of most of the programs MTV has aired in its lifetime.